svn2github/yuvtoolkit/trunk/Doc/readme.txt

 * Bug fixes

-- Fixed that no file option pops up when resolution is missing from file name
+- No file option pops up when resolution is missing from file name
-- Fixed that video stops playing after changing the resolution
+- Video stops playing after changing the resolution
+- Crashes when playing 4:2:2 files
+- Video restarts after changing the renderer
+- When paused, change of resolution doesn't always apply

 New in 0.0.2
 =================================================